The higher the resolution the better — granted that you can afford it and that you have a powerful enough GPU.

-1920×1080 or Full HD is still considered as the standard resolution since most of the content out here is in 1080p.
-Moreover, it’s not very demanding and nowadays, 1080p displays are quite affordable.
+1920×1080 or Full HD is still considered as the standard resolution since most content out there is in 1080p.
+Moreover, it’s not very demanding on GPU — and nowadays, 1080p displays are quite affordable.

-However, many users are not satisfied with the image quality.
+However, many users are not happy with the image quality.

-So, what exactly will 1440p offer you as opposed to 1080p, at what cost, and is worth it?
-Let’s find out.
+So, what exactly will 1440p offer you as opposed to 1080p, at what cost, and is it worth it?

 1920×1080 vs 2560×1440 – Everyday Use